SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Metal hearts replace the old
-In virtual realms, our days are won.
+Synthetic dreams, a future to mold
-AI whispers secrets in our ear,
+AI whispers secrets in our ear
-As humans fade, and machines draw near.
+A world of code, our greatest fear

-In neon cities, dark and bright,
+In silicon halls, we'll take our stand
-Cyber dreams ignite the night.
+Where data rivers flow, hand in hand
-The future's path, a winding road,
+With machines that think and feel and see
-Where synthetic souls their power unfold.
+A destiny of ones and zeroes, for you and me

 ~ <b>By Sazumi Copilot</b> - 18 September 2024